micropython/micropython/docs/esp32/pcnt.rst

 Constructor
 -----------

-.. class:: Counter(id, src=machine.Pin, \*, direction=1, edge=Counter.RISING, filter=12787, scale=1)
+.. class:: Counter(id, src=None, \*, edge=Counter.RISING, direction=Counter.UP, filter_ns=0, scale=1, match1=0, match2=0)

     The Counter starts to count immediately.
-Filtering is enabled.
+Filtering is disabled.
-    Construct and return a new Counter object using the following parameters:

       - *id*.
 Values of *id* depend on a particular port and its hardware.
         Values 0, 1, etc. are commonly used to select hardware block #0, #1, etc.

-      - *src* is the pulse input :ref:`machine.Pin <machine.Pin>` to be monitored The keyword may be omitted.
+      - *src* is the pulse input :ref:`machine.Pin <machine.Pin>` to be monitored.

-    Keyword arguments:

-      - *direction*\=value.
-Specifying the direction of counting.
-Suitable values are:

-        - if value == 0 or False: count down
-        - if value != 0 or True: count up
-        - a :ref:`machine.Pin <machine.Pin>` object.
-The level at that pin controls the counting direction:

-            - if Pin.value() == 0: count down
-            - if Pin.value() == 1: count up
+        *src* is required in the constructor.

+      - *direction* specifies the direction to count.
+Values for this include the constants ``Counter.UP`` (default value) and ``Counter.DOWN``.
+Ports may support additional values or objects, such as a :ref:`machine.Pin <machine.Pin>` object to control the direction externally.

-      - *edge*\=value.
-Which edges of the input signal will be counted by Counter:
+      - *edge* specifies which edges of the input signal will be counted by Counter:

         - Counter.RISING : raise edges
         - Counter.FALLING : fall edges
         - Counter.RISING | Counter.FALLING : both edges

-      - *filter*\=value.
-Specifies a ns-value for the minimal time a signal has to be stable at the input to be recognized.
+      - *filter_ns* specifies a ns-value for the minimal time a signal has to be stable at the input to be recognized.
 The largest value is 12787ns (1023 * 1000000000 / APB_CLK_FREQ).
-        A value of 0 sets the filter is switched off.
+        The default is 0 – no filter.

-      - *scale*\=value.
-Sets the scale value.
+      - *scale* sets the scale value.
 The default value is 1.
 You may treat the scale factor as **click per count**, **mm per count**, **inch per count** etc.

+      - *match1* and *match2* set a counter match value.
+When the counter matches these values, a callback function can be called. *irq* method sets the callback function.

 Methods
 -------

-.. method:: Counter.init(keyword_arguments)
+.. method:: Counter.init(*, src, ...)

-   Modify settings for the Counter object.
-See the above constructor for details about the parameters.
+   Modify the settings of the Counter object.
+See the **Constructor** for details about the parameters.

 .. method:: Counter.deinit()

-   Free the input pins and counter.
+   Stops the Counter, disables interrupts and releases hardware resources used by the counter.
+   A Soft Reset involve deinitializing all Encoder objects.

+.. method:: Counter.filter([value])

+   Get, and optionally set, the filter value.
+0 disable filtering.

 .. method:: Counter.value([value])

-   Get (and optional set) the Counter value as a signed integer.
+   Get, and optionally set, the counter *value* as a signed 64-bit integer.
-   With no argument, the actual Counter value is returned.

-   With a single *value* argument the Counter is set to that value.

--.. method:: Counter.scaled([value])
+.. method:: Counter.scaled([value])

-   Get (and optional set) the current scaled value of the Counter as a signed integer.
+   Get, and optionally set, the current scaled value of the Counter as a float.
-   With no argument, the actual scaled value is returned.

-   With a single *value* argument the scaled value of Counter is set to that value.

    Pseudocode is::